jhen0409/remotedev-extension/README.md

 (default: `8000` if `runserver` or `hostname` is set)
 * --runserver: start the `remotedev-server` with options on local.

+## Example

+You can refer to commits of [this fork](https://github.com/jhen0409/electron-react-boilerplate/commits/remotedev-ext).

 ## License

 [MIT](LICENSE)